imanghafoori1/laravel-nullable/README.md

 [![License](https://poser.pugx.org/imanghafoori/laravel-anypass/license)](https://packagist.org/packages/imanghafoori/laravel-anypass)

-### Functional paradigm in laravel
+### Functional programming paradigm in laravel

 #### Built with :heart: for every smart laravel developer

-`Null` is usually used to represent a missing value, (ex when we can't find a table row with a partcular Id.)
-And that is the BAD IDEA, we are going to kill off !!!
+`Null` is usually used to represent a missing value (for ex when we can't find a row with a partcular Id we return null) And that is the BAD IDEA, we are going to kill off !!!

-### installation:
+### Installation:

 ```
 composer require imanghafoori/laravel-nullable
 ```

-This package exposes a `nullable()` global helper function with which you can wrap variables which most of the times are objects but suddenly become `null`.
+This package exposes a `nullable()` global helper function with which you can wrap variables which sometimes are object and sometimes `null`.

 Consider this: